mvolkmann/wrec/README.md

 Wrec uses the JavaScript `eval` function to evaluate JavaScript expressions that are placed in attribute values and the text content of elements.
-This has security implications if those expressions can come from untrusted sources.
+This has security implications if those expressions can come from untrusted sources, so it is best avoid creating web components that use untrusted content in those ways.

-Perhaps the most dangerous thing this allows is sending HTTP requests to other servers.
+Perhaps the most dangerous thing the use of `eval` allows is sending HTTP requests to other servers.
-Such requests could contain data from your web app in order to share it with unscrupulous sites.
+Such requests could contain data scraped from your web app in order to share it with unscrupulous sites.

 The easiest way to prevent this is to add a